timklapdor/csulx/_strategies/Photographs-and-Images.md

 ![Find the photo](../images/practices/Photographs-and-Images-1.png){: .u-full-width .sml-padding}
 2. Selecting the ‘share tab’ in the bottom right hand corner and then clicking the ‘embed’ tab’, bearing in mind that in many instances, sharing platforms such as Flickr allow the use of direct link as well as an embed code.
 ![Use the share tab](../images/practices/Photographs-and-Images-2.png){: .u-full-width .sml-padding}
-3. Using the interact2 ‘insert image’ option on the editor will bring up the following screen which allows you to utilise either the embed code or the direct link url from Flickr.
+3. Using the interact2 ‘insert image’ option on the editor will bring up the following screen which allows you to utilise either the embed code or the direct link URL from Flickr.
 ![Insert image into interact](../images/practices/Photographs-and-Images-3.jpg){: .u-full-width .sml-padding}

 **From other sources:**